reese/blog/content/book-reviews/the-book-of-form-and-emptiness.md

 This sounds like a lot in the abstract, but it's well-contained for the vast majority of the novel.
-The Book is more like an omniscient narrator than some kind of postmodern commentary{{< sidenote>}}Although there are many references, both subtle and explicit, to Jorge Luis Borges, so the postmodern thread is absolutely present for readers who want to pull on it.{{< /sidenote>}}, often helping Benny to make sense of actions as they come and offering consolation in times of need.
+The Book is more like an omniscient narrator than some kind of postmodern {{< sidenote word="commentary">}}Although there are many references, both subtle and explicit, to Jorge Luis Borges, so the postmodern thread is absolutely present for readers who want to pull on it.{{< /sidenote>}}, often helping Benny to make sense of actions as they come and offering consolation in times of need.
 It really is endearing, and despite much of its subject matter -- mental health, self-harm, hoarding, drugs, etc. -- I found most of the book feeling almost cozy.

 This is one of Ozeki's greatest skills: no matter how dark her subject matter, no matter how intense the afflictions her characters have been given, she